-A new open access article published in the Journal of Environmental Policy and Planning looks into these issues.
+A new open access article published in the Journal of Environmental Policy and Planning, one of the highest ranked journals in the field of Development Studies and Environmental studies, looks into these issues.
 Mukhtarov et al. (2019), co-written by Farhad Mukhtarov (ISS, Erasmus University Rotterdam), Carel Dieperink (Utrecht University), Peter Driessen (Utrecht University) and Janet Riley (De Montfort University), undertake 18 semi-structured interviews as part of process tracing and directly ask interviewees about products and process factors associated with learning in their organisation.
 They also asked what external issues facilitated or hindered collaborative learning in Leicester City Council in England with regard to discussion and encouragement to sustainable drainage systems, such as greenroofs, permeable surfaces, swales and urban ponds and wetlands.
 These methods are supplemented by ethnographic observations and NVivo coding of interview transcripts, field journals, and policy documents.
 The issue that has been studied was the decentralised flood risk management in Leicester, United Kingdom.
 Although the focus of the study if on learning, it has important implications for understanding what happens with flood risk management when it is decentralised, like it is in England.

 The study uses the framework for collaborative learnign from the work of Andrea Gerlak and Tanya Heikkila that lists important factors in what facilitates or hinders learning.
 This is a good starting point for exploration of the complex subject of learning.